SharePoint/sp-dev-docs/docs/apis/webhooks/sharepoint-webhooks-using-azure-functions.md

 # Using Azure Functions with SharePoint webhooks

-[Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-overview) offers an easy way to host your SharePoint webhooks: you can simply add your webhook C# or JavaScript code via the browser, and Azure takes care of the hosting and scaling of your function.
+[Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-overview) offers an easy way to host your SharePoint webhooks: you can add your webhook C# or JavaScript code via the browser, and Azure takes care of the hosting and scaling of your function.
 This guide shows how to set up and use Azure Functions for your webhooks.

 ## Create an Azure Function App

-The first step you need to do is create an Azure Function App, which is a special kind of Azure Web App focused on hosting Azure Functions.
+The first step you need to do is create an Azure Function App, which is a special Azure Web App focused on hosting Azure Functions.

 1. Navigate to [https://portal.azure.com](https://portal.azure.com), search for **function app**.
 Select **Function App** from the search results.